Punit-1997/Computaional-Method-by-using-fortran/README.md

 ##### Newton Raphson Method
 ##### Secent Method
 We will try to undrstand which method will is better in term of time saving and effient.
+In this chapter we will discuss trial and error or iterative method of of finding solution of the equation **f(x) = 0**. these solution are known as the root of the equation **f(x) = 0**.
+There are the basic question on coluld ask which are relavant to all the ittrative method. these are the following
+###### 1. Where does one start the ittrative cycle ?
+In the Other word ,how does one chooses the initial guess value of the root ?
+###### 2. How does one proceed from the initial guess to the subsequent approximations ?
+###### 3. How fast do these successive approximation converge to the root ?
+###### 4. How much computational effort is required in each itteration ?
+###### 5. When does one stop the iterative cycle ?
+we will first consider a method called the bisection method which is a very simple and reliable iterative method.
+**The best way to make an initial guess of a root of f(x) =
 ## The Bisection Method :